PaloAltoNetworks/ReferenceArchitectures/Azure-1FW-4-interfaces-existing-environment-BS/Readme.md

 NOTE: Make sure the VMs are supported in the specific Storage Account Type and Azure Region.

-After deployment, this firewall can be integrated into Azure load balancer backend pools using the Azure Resource Manager Portal.
+After deployment, this firewall can be integrated into Azure load balancer backend pools or Azure application gateway backend pools using the Azure Resource Manager Portal.